clojurewerkz/cassaforte.docs/articles/guides.md

 ###  [Data Modelling](/articles/data_modelling.html)

-Introduction to how to model your data "the Cassandra Way" with a few examples.
+Introduction to how to model your data "the Cassandra Way" with a few examples, this guide covers topics such as:

+  * Static tables
+  * Dynamic tables
+  * Compound keys
+  * Collection columns
+  * Modelling best practices

 ### [Advanced Client Options](/articles/advanced_client_options.html) guide